 Reykjavik is now one of my favorite cities, but let’s be honest, the real reason most of us head to Iceland is for the expansive landscape outside the city.
 So, it’s common for Reykjavik to be a one or two day launching point for access to airport and excursions around the country.
 With so much culture and life packed into the small city it can be a bit overwhelming choosing what to do during your time here, but seeing all the highlights of Reykjavik, Iceland in 24 hours is easy to do.

 One of the most difficult things about planning a 24 hour day tour in Reykjavik is planning around the time of year visiting.
 In the summer you have nearly 20 hours of daylight to enjoy the city, yet in the winter you’re restricted by only five hours of daylight.
-A rather small and sparse city compared to other capitals of the world, Reykjavik’s popular areas can easily be walked in a day.
+I visited in the Winter, so this guide is optimized for spending 24 hours in Reykjavik in winter finding some great coffee shops, design stores, pubs, and seeing some highlights during the short winter days.
 So, in the summer, take your time and enjoy the city at a more leisurely pace, while in the winter make use of the daylight and plan carefully.
 Reykjavik is best visited on weekends, so if you can start or end your trip to Iceland on a weekend I recommend doing so!